trishapoyaoan/hiring-tasks/Scenario_C.md

 All the best,
 Trisha
 CodePath Support
-www.codepath.org
-Tech Excellence For All